 cacheFilePath = "cache/firebase_data" // optional: FID cache location

-}The JVM target connects to Firebase via the REST API using Ktor.
-It requires your Firebase project's API key, project ID, and app ID.
+)The JVM target connects to Firebase via REST APIs using Ktor.
+Remote Config requires your Firebase project's API key, project ID, and app ID.
+Analytics uses GA4 Measurement Protocol and also requires a Measurement Protocol API secret from Google Analytics.

 The desktop implementation automatically re-fetches config on the specified interval (defaults to 60 minutes).
 A Firebase Installation ID (FID) is generated and cached locally at cacheFilePath.